 - Aggressive Marketing: Several people mentioned receiving aggressive cold calls from Balboa.

 - Bad Customer Service: Many unhappy customers complain about the quality of Balboa’s customer service, criticizing the phone reps as being rude or less than knowledgable.

 - No Flexibility During COVID-19: Multiple customers complained that unlike many other creditors and financial institutions, Balboa was unwilling to defer loan payments or offer any other concessions during COVID-19.

 Positive Reviews & Testimonials

-Balboa Capital rates a somewhat positive 8.4 out of 10 on TrustPilot.
+Balboa Capital rates a 4.5 out of 5 on Trustpilot.
 The company’s happier customers liked:

 - The Streamlined Process: Users appreciated how quickly and smoothly the application process went.

 - The Quick Turnaround: Balboa Capital has a very fast time-to-funding, providing funding within a couple days.

 - The Customer Service: Many customers found Balboa’s staff to be professional and helpful.

 - The Company’s Deep Pockets: Balboa has been around for a while and has the capacity to finance larger loans than many alternative lenders.